Abraham190137/TeleoperationUnity/README.md

 - DetectObjectTeleop: Helper class for the vision system incharge of detecting objects.
 - realsense_ee_shifted.tf, realsense_intrinsics.intr: calibration matricies for the camera in the vision system.
 You will have to create your own, for your own camera's in your setup.
 - VR_Teleoperation_Vision: Teleoperation system with vision.
+- Five Fingered Hand Pi Script: Server script that runs on the Raspery Pi controlling the five fingered hand.

 ### PandaGym Scripts:
 - UdpComms: Class to handle Udp Socket communication